tryan225/resume/content/_index.md

 ## Professional Summary

-Systems engineer with experience in cloud computing, containerization & Kubernetes, infrastructure as code, software defined networks, automation, continuous integration/continuous delivery, and distributed systems.<br>
+Seattle-based systems engineer with experience in cloud computing, containerization & Kubernetes, infrastructure as code, web applications, software defined networks, automation, continuous integration/continuous delivery, and distributed systems.
+My background is comprised of a mix of retail and healthcare enterprise systems, and software startups.<br>

 ---